metrorailings/OwlBlog/content/posts/week-8-review.md

 But Keenum held his own, bolstering my preseason expectation that the man would actually be serviceable as a starting quarterback for the Broncos.

 Three big plays drove Denver towards the cover here.
 All of them are pass plays.
+Watch the GIFs below:

 {{< giphy gfycatTitle="neatpassionatechafer" >}}